yeuchi/PopularMovieStage2/README.md

 - more verbose; example: no trailer, no review, toasts
 - more comments in code
 - more modularized code; decouple; refactor and use appropriate design patterns for more general usage.
-- use SharedPreference for application state so we can resume after rotation, etc.

 ### Common Project Requirements